 Topics (subject to minor change):

-October 31: Fitting Multilevel Linear and Generalized Linear Models in Bugs and R, MCMC Coding.
-Reading: Gelman & Hill, Chapter 17, Chapter 17 code from the lecture.
-Exercises: Gelman & Hill Rerun 16.3 using the instructions in 17.2, 17.3, 17.5.
+October 21: Fitting Multilevel Linear and Generalized Linear Models in Bugs and R, MCMC Coding.
+Reading: Gelman & Hill, Chapter 16, Chapter 17 code from the lecture.
+Exercises: Gelman & Hill Rerun 16.3 with instructions from 17.2 & 17.3, AND do 17.5 using the age guessing data.

-November 14: Treatment of Missing Data.
-Reading: Gelman & Hill, Chapter 25, Paper by van Buuren and Groothuis-Oudshoorn, Chapter 25 code from the lecture.
+November 11: Treatment of Missing Data.
+Reading: Gelman & Hill, Chapter 25, Paper by van Buuren and Groothuis-Oudshoorn.
+Lecture slides.
+Chapter 25 code from the lecture.
 Exercises: missing data problem set (use this dataset).